renpy/renpy/sphinx/source/style_properties.rst

     When set to False, text will not change in size, but it is the creator's responsibility to ensure there is enough space to layout text at any window size.

+    When set to the string "horizontal", text will adjust in the horizontal direction only.
+When set to the string "vertical", text will adjust in the vertical direction only.

     Defaults to True for most text, but False for text in an ``input``.